vinodj/se_project_coffeeshop-ft/README.md

-# Triple Peaks Coffee Shop
+## Project Name Triple Peaks Coffee Shop

-This is the second project of the fulltime Software Engineering program at TripleTen.
+## Project Description This is the second project of the fulltime Software Engineering program at TripleTen.
 It was created using HTML and CSS, based on the design brief.

 ## Project features